 - 1. To ensure that development is consistent with and will enhance the low rise, heritage character and scale of Bangalow. - 2.
-To ensure that development remains harmonious with existing architectural stylesand Heritage Items.
+To ensure that development remains harmonious with existing architectural styles and Heritage Items.

-- 1. Proposed development is consistent with the low rise, heritage character and scale of Bangalow. - 2.
+- Proposed development is consistent with the low rise, heritage character and scale of Bangalow. - 2.
 The character, bulk, scale, density and landscape treatment of proposed development will be compatible with and will enhance the low rise, historical character and scale of Bangalow, its built environment and its surrounds; and - 3.
 Building materials, textures, finishes and colours will be compatible with and will enhance the low rise, historical character and scale of Bangalow. - 4.
-Reflective colours or surfaces are to be avoided unless required for heritage reasons.
+Reflective colours or surfaces are to be avoided unless required for heritage reasons e.g use of galvanised steel for re-roofing.